milanochuang/slides/web/thesis.md

 ---
 <!--_paginate: true-->
 <!-- This study has limitations: keyword‑based data may introduce bias, sarcasm and irony were excluded, and only inscribed evaluations were analyzed.
-Nevertheless, the findings show that: commenters tend to evaluate the organizational ability of the party as the ability to govern the country, while commenters also tend to evaluate how party handle scandals to see if the party is morally legitimate enough to govern.
+Nevertheless, the findings show that: when it comes to the infight in the party, people tend to evaluate it as the deficiency of the ability, while commenters also tend to evaluate how party handle scandals to see if the party is morally legitimate enough to govern.
 This demonstrates the potential of large language models to assist in political discourse analysis, while also highlighting the need for domain‑specific prompt design.” -->
 ### Limitation & Conclusion
 - Limitations: